wjgilmore/easy_react_starter/README.md

 # Easy React Starter Skeleton

-This repository serves as a companion to the forthcoming book, "Easy React: Build Powerful Web Apps Using Modern JavaScript Technologies".
+This repository serves as a companion to the forthcoming book, "Easy React: Build Powerful Web Apps Using Modern JavaScript Technologies" ([http://easyreactbook.com](http://easyreactbook.com)).
 It contains several branches intended to help you understand and execute the examples with minimum inconvenience.
 While you're certainly not required to use this repository to learn from the book, I thought it would be nice to save readers some preliminary typing and instead devote the time and energy to focusing on the material.

 Because this is perhaps logically a Git repository, you'll need to possess at least rudimentary Git skills to make the most of these examples.
 If you're not familiar with Git I suggest having a look Scott Chacon's great book (available for free online), "[Pro Git](https://git-scm.com/book)", in addition to Neo's fantastic online "[Git Immersion](http://gitimmersion.com/)" course.

 Learn more about the book at [http://easyreactbook.com](http://easyreactbook.com).
+You can download the introduction and first chapter for free!

 ## Chapter 1: Introducing React

 * `user_input`: This branch demonstrates